rarimo/developer-edition/README.md

 It is recommended to drop all other Docker services in order to prevent conflicts with ports.

-Deploy the full system from scratch with out-of-box configuration:
+## Deploy from scratch

+Deploy the full system with out-of-box configuration.
+Do not run this if you have already deployed system and didn't fully clean it up, or the issues with some services will appear.
+See below.
 ```shell
 make all
 ```